arbrown110/arbrown110.github.io/_posts/2020-05-22-grilled_guacamole_variables.markdown

 ---
 layout: post
 title:      "Grilled Guacamole variables"
-date:       2020-05-23 01:03:30 +0000
+date:       2020-05-22 21:03:31 -0400
 permalink:  grilled_guacamole_variables
 ---

-Class variables and instance variables were a big part of my project and choosing when would be the right time to use them within the scope of Objective Orientation .In my CLI project I danced within the two to be able to help the user navigate their cravings.
+Class variables and instance variables were a big part of my project .
+The biggest question was  choosing when would be the right time to use them within the scope of Objective Orientation .In my CLI project I  maneuvered between them to be able to help the user navigate their cravings.

-Class variables are available across different objects.
-A class variable belongs to the class and is a characteristic of a class.
-They are preceded by the sign @@ and are followed by the variable name.
+Class variables are the same value  across all class instances.
+They are preceded by the sign @@ and are followed by the variable name.Class variables are also available to both instance methods and class methods.
+These variables can be used to store data that belongs to a class, but not to its instances.
 In Foodies, my Dish class I present @@all = [] which you can determine the many number of objects that are being created.

 ```